lqez/django-summernote/README.md

         'js': (
         ),

-        # And also for SummernoteInplaceWidget.
+        # You can also add custom css/js for SummernoteInplaceWidget.
         # !!!
 Be sure to put {{ form.media }} in template before initiate summernote.
         'css_for_inplace': (
         ),